 - Screen time at night can affect your quality of sleep.
 Turn off your electronics between 30 minutes to 2 hours each night before bedtime.

-You should make it a point to eat meals at regular times.
-Ensure that you aren’t skipping any meals, and are eating at least 3 healthy meals a day.
+You should make it a point to eat meals at regular times, during the day.
+Make that you aren’t skipping any meals, and are eating at least 3 healthy, nourishing meals a day.

 Meal planning will help you create awareness of just how much and how often you are eating.

-If you lack self-control around food, planning meals will put you in charge of what you are going to eat, at what times you will eat, and how much you will eat.
+If you lack self-control around food, planning and writing down your meals will put you in charge of what you are going to eat, at what times you will eat, and how much you will eat.

 Think of meal planning as a tight budget- you plan and prepare your meals for the day or week, and anything not within your budget should not pass your lips.

 3. Brush your teeth after meals to stop your night eating habit

 Silly as it may sound, brushing your teeth after dinner works well to stop night eating habits.
 Toothpaste’s minty flavour is well known to ‘ruin’ the taste of food.
 This awful taste will work in your favour to stop you from snacking at night.